AntonGorov195/Wall2Wall/README.md

-<h1>Wall 2 Wall</h1>
+# Wall 2 Wall
-A port of a game I made a long time in unity.
+A port of a game I made a long time in [Unity](https://unity.com/).
-This time it is written in the [Rust](https://www.rust-lang.org) programming language, with the help of the [Macroquad](https://docs.rs/macroquad/latest/macroquad) crate.
+This time it is written in the [Rust](https://www.rust-lang.org/) programming language, with the help of the [Macroquad](https://docs.rs/macroquad/latest/macroquad/) crate.
 While Macroquad handled the rendering and the event loop of the game, I had to implement my own collision system.
 Said system ended up being very simple and suited exacly for this game.
 This was a fun little project which taught me many important concepts like:

+- Basic collision system.
-- A different work flow from unity engine.
+- A different work flow from the one inforced in Unity.
-- The basics of how to use wasm in rust.
+- The basics of how to use wasm in Rust.
 - How to upload a game on itch.io.
-- Basic collision system.

 Overall, I'm proud of this creation although there is a lot of room for improvement such as: